World Cube Association: WCA Financial Committee

+The WCA Integrity Committee (WIC) performs independent investigations regarding WCA community members and incidents during WCA Competitions or on official, online WCA platforms.
+These incidents are alleged violations of the Spirit, Code of Conduct, Code of Ethics and/or Regulations of the WCA.

+They can be contacted by WCA officials or community members to be made aware of possible violations at WCA competitions.
+Initial contact with the team is usually through emails or directly from any competitor or Delegate.
+If the Team Leader agrees that this case falls under the WIC's jurisdiction, a WIC case is initiated.
+The team attempts to correspond with everyone involved to provide an independent report for the investigation.
+Once a decision is made, they inform all relevant persons of any actions and make a public announcement if necessary.

 WCA Marketing Team

 The WCA Marketing Team (WMT) is responsible for managing WCA relationships with external partners as well as working closely with the WCA Brand.
-They are currently seeking help with WCA Merchandise, the WCA Gear Team, Sponsorships, & Contracts.
+They are currently seeking help with WCA Merchandise, Sponsorships, and Contracts.

 WCA Quality Assurance Committee

-The WCA Quality Assurance Committee (WQAC) is responsible for supporting and promoting continuous quality improvement within the WCA, as well as worldwide application of quality standards to ensure consistent high quality of processes, WCA Staff, Regional Organizations, Competition Organizers, and Competition Staff.
+The WCA Quality Assurance Committee (WQAC) is responsible for quality improvement.

 WCA Regulations Committee

 The WCA Regulations Committee (WRC) was founded to support the WCA Board in maintaining the WCA Regulations in 2011.
-Over the years, their area of responsibility has been broadened, so that they handle all issues which are related to the application, the improvement, and the development of the WCA Regulations today.
+Over the years, their area of responsibility has been broadened, they currently handle all issues which are related to the application, improvement, and development of the WCA Regulations.
 They support Delegates on any kind of procedural matters happening at competitions and decide on unresolved and uncovered incidents.
 The WRC regularly publishes WCA internal reports to help all Delegates and improve their knowledge of the Regulations.
 This includes regulation changes based on feedback from the WCA staff and the community, while also taking into account their insights and reports of incidents that occur during WCA competitions.
-New versions of the Regulations are published periodically.
+New versions of the Regulations are published yearly or bi-yearly.
 Another part of their work is to encourage members of the WCA community to create and maintain translations of the Regulations.

 WCA Results Team

-The WCA Results Team (WRT) is responsible for managing all data in the databases of the WCA, most importantly competition results and personal data.
+The WCA Results Team (WRT) is responsible for managing all data in the databases of the WCA, especially competition results and personal data.

-The most time-consuming regular task of the WCA Results Team is posting results of WCA competitions to the WCA website, once the Delegate of the competition has sent them in.
-They rigorously check if the results were submitted correctly and if so, transfer them into the WCA results database.
+The biggest regular task of the WCA Results Team is posting results of WCA competitions to the WCA website, once the Delegate of the competition has reported them.
+They check if the results were submitted correctly and if so, transfer them into the WCA results database.
 This work of the Results Team assures the data quality of the databases of the WCA.
-Each such posting procedure is ended by creating a public post on the WCA website – these are the posts that you can see on the front page of the WCA website!
+Each such posting procedure is ended by creating a public post on the WCA website, which are visible on the frontpage of the WCA website.

 Apart from posting competition results, the WCA Results Team is also responsible for making corrections to competition results if necessary and they are in charge of administering all WCA profile pages.
-This includes for example changing user data, like dates of birth, according to verified requests and managing profile picture requests.
+This includes changing user data, like dates of birth, according to verified requests and managing profile picture requests.